vikerian/wordpot/README.md

+This project seems discontinued few years ago, whats by my opinion error.
+Gonna rewrite it into python3.
+Vikerian

 # Wordpot

 Wordpot is a Wordpress honeypot which detects probes for plugins, themes, timthumb and other common files used to fingerprint a wordpress installation.